-Two plain-faced beauties, the Patek Philippe Calatrava and A. Lange & Söhne Saxonia, go head to head in this comparison test originally published in our April 2008 issue.
-Jens Koch gets in depth with the two timepieces and Nik Schölzel provides the gorgeous original photography.
+Two plain-faced beauties, the Patek Philippe Calatrava and A. Lange & Söhne Saxonia, go head to head in this comparison test from the WatchTime archives.
+Jens Koch gets in depth with the two timepieces.

 The Calatrava and Saxonia are both 37 mm in diameter – an appropriate size for a dress watch in this era of ever-larger cases.
 Each is also just 8 mm thick, which means it can vanish unobtrusively beneath a well-tailored shirt cuff.
 Both watches appear even slimmer than they are thanks to the satin finishing on the case sides and domed sapphire crystal.
 With its narrow bezel and comparatively long lugs, the Calatrava looks even flatter than the Saxonia, which has a more highly domed and significantly broader bezel.